-Some things are not left on our choice, may it be because of an unfortunate incident or even without that.
+Some things are not left to our choice, may it be because of an unfortunate incident or even without that.
 Some are differently-abled, and that is something that cannot be changed.

 But if it leads to an inferiority complex then we would certainly want to change that feeling, wouldn’t we?
-But if it is linked to what you call is a disability, which is unalterable, then so would be the feeling.
+But if it is linked to what you call a disability, which is unalterable, then so would be the feeling.

 Let me tell you there are people who are in this position and have achieved more than a person without that particular situation would.

 It’s an ability to motivate you to do better with maybe lesser resources or use whatever you have more efficiently.
 Which sometimes surpasses what those who have it can.

 These companies have made us obsessed with beauty beyond human normality.
 In fact, the very perception of beauty has been fabricated.
-What’s portrayed isn’t beauty most of the time, it’s just a perception which if created generates revenue for that particular company.
+What’s portrayed isn’t beauty most of the time, it’s just a perception that if created generates revenue for that particular company.

 I’m not against advertising, what I object to is the wrong perception and fabrication of realities, may it be using photoshop or even an individual who fits into the criteria but is hard to find.

 This oftentimes creates a sense of inferiority complex psychology among especially the young ones who then strive to be the unrealistic appearance created artificially.

 A relevant one to the previous one, a company might make you insecure about the color of your skin.
 They’ll tell you that you need to change it for which you should buy their product.
 This creates a permanent psychological impression of the inferiority complex because your color is permanent.

 Nor does society set the norms of what color is superior so that those who don’t have it are graded as inferior.
 Imagine a child being born with a narrative that you are already an inferior being before he gets a chance to prove himself.
 That would be unfair.

 Sometimes even the nonapparent ones